elastio/bon/website/src/reference/builder/top-level/derive.md

 }
 ```

+To have the derived implementation produce non-`Send` futures, add `?Send` like so: `#[builder(derive(IntoFuture(Box, ?Send)))]`.

 Take into account that `IntoFuture` trait became stable in Rust `1.64`, which is important if you care about your MSRV.

-### Lifetimes caveat
+### Lifetimes Caveat

 There is a caveat that `dyn Trait` objects can only have a single `+ 'lifetime` bound which is the Rust language's fundamental limitation.
 So the generated `IntoFuture` implementation squashes all lifetimes into a single `'builder` lifetime.
-This means it's not strictly equivalent the default `finish_fn` in terms of lifetimes.
+This means it's not strictly equivalent to the default `finish_fn` in terms of lifetimes.
 This should generally not be a problem unless the output type of the function's `Future` contains more than one lifetime.